 Rosacea is a common but poorly understood disorder of the facial skin that is estimated to affect well over 16 million Americans -- and most of them don't know it.
-In fact, while rosacea is becoming increasingly widespread as the populous baby boom generation enters the most susceptible ages, a Gallup survey found that 78 percent of Americans have no knowledge of this condition, including how to recognize it and what to do about it.
+In fact, while rosacea is becoming increasingly widespread as the populous baby boom generation enters the most susceptible ages, a Gallup survey found that 78 percent of Americans have no knowledge of this condition.

 Psoriasis is a persistent, long-lasting (chronic) disease that is not contagious.
 While the exact cause of psoriasis is unknown, scientists believe the immune system mistakenly activates a reaction in the skin cells that causes itchy skin spots, patches, and lesions to form.